 Eric was a true community builder at Packer, creating joyful space with his original songs, inspiring poetry, generosity of spirit and his embodiment of lifelong learning.
 We will miss Eric deeply, but the sound of the laughter and good vibes he created will continue to resonate through the halls of Packer.

-In his retirement, Eric will serve as the Poet Laureate of Sullivan County, New York.
+In his retirement, Eric will serve as the Poet Laureate of Sullivan County, NY.
+You can follow his work on Instagram at @sullivancountypoetlaureate.

 At an Upper School end-of-year celebration, students paid tribute to several beloved and longtime teachers.
 Below, Kate Marriott ’21 and Abby Marriott ’21 reflect on the impact Eric had on them.